Former HBOS bankers found guilty in $307 million fraud trial

 Prosecutors had alleged businessmen Bancroft and Mills arranged sex parties, exotic foreign holidays and provided cash in brown envelopes for Scourfield between 2003 and 2007.

-"Many people have had their lives ruined by the corrupt behavior of Lynden Scourfield, David Mills and their associates," Stephen Rowland, a prosecutor for the Crown Prosecution Service, said in a statement.
+"Many people have had their lives ruined by the corrupt behaviour of Lynden Scourfield, David Mills and their associates," Stephen Rowland, a prosecutor for the Crown Prosecution Service, said in a statement.

 HBOS, once Britain's biggest mortgage lender under the Halifax and Bank of Scotland brands, incurred losses of 245 million pounds ($307 million) related to the alleged conspiracy.

-The bank was rescued in a state-engineered takeover in 2008 by rival Lloyds Banking Group (LLOY.L).
+The bank was rescued in a state-engineered takeover in 2008 by rival Lloyds Banking Group.
 Lloyds subsequently needed a 20 billion pound bailout of its own.

 Prosecutors told the court that bankers at HBOS asked struggling business owners to employ a turnaround consultancy as a condition for getting a loan.